yiming-liao/logry/README.md

 <div align="center">

-A clean, lightweight, cross-platform logger that just works — on both Node.js and modern browsers.
+**A clean, lightweight, cross-platform logging library for Node.js and modern browsers,
-Fully typed, deeply customizable, and built for the monorepo era.
+fully typed and customizable with scoped loggers, formatter pipelines,
+and modular handlers offering full flexibility for custom processing and delivery.**

 </div>